Watch our success story

-Thanks to this strong partnership, Teradata was able to replace MP-RAS—and Windows as well.
-With SUSE Linux Enterprise Server, the company was able to reduce costs and support only one code stream.
+Thanks to this strong partnership, Teradata was able to replace MP-RAS and Windows.
+With SLES, the company was able to reduce costs and support only one code stream.
 Today, it continues to provide the benefit of open source technology, best-in-class support and innovations to meet demanding Teradata standards and customers.

-- Process big data without any issues— securely, reliably, and fast.
-Teradata has more customers with a petabyte of storage—25—than any other vendor in the marketplace.
+- Process big data without any issues—securely, reliably, and fast.
+Teradata has more customers with a petabyte of storage than any other vendor in the marketplace.
 Twogood reports, “Our largest single implementation has over 40PB of spinning data space, using SUSE Linux Enterprise Server.”

-- Teradata and SUSE work to expedite issue resolution for Teradata customers.
+- Provide faster, better service.
+Teradata and SUSE work to expedite issue resolution for Teradata customers.